zaxor0/zwerchhau/README.md

 - Keep enemies at bay
 - Parry incoming attacks
 - Avoid being encircled
-- Regain footing after being knock down
+- Regain footing after being knock down, lose 1 CON

 #### Actions for opponents
 - Hit the defensive fighter only on a 6
 - Do not gain damage bonuses if alone
 - For each additional opponent attacking, each attacker gains a +1 to their roll with a maximum of +3.
-- If their are 3 or more opponents attacking the defensive fighter, they deal +1 CON damage each.
+- If there are 3 or more opponents attacking the defensive fighter, they deal +1 CON damage each.

 ### Dodge
 On a succesful dodge roll a player suffers no damage from a single attack.
 Ideally used in 1 on 1 scenarios, otherwise defensive fighting is recommended.

-- A player must declare who they are dodging, if there is more than 1 opponent.
+- If there is more than 1 opponent, a player must declare who they are dodging, if there is more than 1 opponent.
 - If they succeed on a 5 or 6, they may attempt to escape if there is a viable route to retreat.
 - On a success and for each additional opponent, they must expend 1 CON to continue dodging with a maximum of 3 CON.
-- If there are multiple opponents, and the player does not expend Constitution, opponents land hits on 5s and 6s.
+- If there are multiple opponents, and the player cannot expend Constitution, opponents land hits on 5s and 6s.

 ### Grappling and Wrestling
 #### One Sided Grapple Attempts